SAP-archive/smb-summit-hackathon/README.md

 If you have attended any hackathons in the past, then you know how much time it takes to get a project started: decide on what to build, pick a programming language, pick a web framework.

-Unfortunately we don't have much time for this exercise, therefore we tried to keep things simple so your team can get up to speed quick and build a great prototype.
-Don't take the samples as a wordclass code, we took several shortcuts to make sure you oboard quickly.
-Most important, [the quality of your code won't be evaluated](https://github.com/B1SA/hackathon/wiki/FAQ#what-are-the-judgement-criteria).
+Unfortunately we don't have much time for this exercise, therefore we tried to keep things simple so your team can get up to speed quickly and build a great prototype.
+Don't take the samples as a worldclass code, we took several shortcuts to make sure you onboard quickly.
+Most importantly, [the quality of your code won't be evaluated](https://github.com/B1SA/hackathon/wiki/FAQ#what-are-the-judgement-criteria).

 Table of Contents
 -----------------